The Difference Between Misdemeanors and Felonies in Virginia

 Why These Differences Matter

 If you are charged with a crime, it is important to understand the process.
-Misdemeanors are different than felonies.
-The purpose of a preliminary hearing for a felony is not to try the case, and your attorney may cross-examine witnesses much differently at a preliminary hearing than he would for a trial.
+Misdemeanors are different from felonies.
+The purpose of a preliminary hearing for a felony is not to try the case, and your attorney may cross-examine witnesses much differently at a preliminary hearing than they would for a trial.

 Final Thoughts on Virginia’s Criminal Court Process